 CLTV Unknown: The number of mortgages and percentage of mortgages that have combined loan-to-value ratios that are not available for the Giant PC, based on the underlying PCs and/or Giant PCs number and percentage of mortgages in the related Giant PC pool (updated monthly).
-The percentage of the aggregate UPB of the mortgages that have combined loan-to-value ratios that are not available for the Giant PC based on the underlying PCs and/or Giant PCs percentage of the aggregate UPB and their contribution percentage to the related Giant PC pool (updated monthly).
+The percentage of the aggregate UPB of the mortgages that have combined loan-to-value ratios that are not available for the Giant PC based on the underlying PCs and/or Giant PCs percentage of the aggregate UPB of the related Giant PC pool (updated monthly).

-DTI Unknown: The number of mortgages and percentage of mortgages that have debt-to-income ratios that are not available for the Giant PC, based on the underlying PCs and/or Giant PCs number and percentage of mortgages in the related Giant PC pool (updated monthly).
+DTI Unknown: The number of mortgages and percentage of mortgages that have debt-toincome ratios that are not available for the Giant PC, based on the underlying PCs and/or Giant PCs number and percentage of mortgages in the related Giant PC pool (updated monthly).
 The percentage of the aggregate UPB of the mortgages that have debt-to-income ratios that are not available for the Giant PC based on the underlying PCs and/or Giant PCs percentage of the aggregate UPB and their contribution percentage to the related Giant PC pool (updated monthly).

-ARM and Modified Step Rate Mortgage Specific information (ARMs and Modified Step Rate Mortgages Only)
+ARM Specific information (ARMs Only)